aulyxair/AWL/README.md

 ***This implementation forces user to use a PIN to allow TPM to load the key,***
 ***so that it is not vulnerable to cold boot attacks.***

-Remember that physical brute force can be very effective to make you reveal your PIN.

 ### Installation
 First downaload Arch ISO [here](https://archlinux.org/download/)